Yu Yi: Northern expedition

 During Yu Yi's time, northern China was dominated by Later Zhao while the region of Shu was occupied by Cheng-Han.
 Yu Yi had ambitions to conquer the two, so he sent messengers to Jin's vassals in the north, Murong Huang and Former Liang to coordinate themselves for Yi's grand strategy.
 Many members of the court believed this to be impossible, and only Yu Bing, Huan Wen and Sima Wuji (司馬無忌) agreed with Yu Yi's plans.

 An opportunity came for Yu Yi in autumn of 343 when Zhao's Administrator of Runan, Dai Kai (戴開) brought thousands of families under him and surrendered to Yu Yi.
 This along with Murong Huang's previous successes against Zhao prompted an imperial edict to be published discussing the subject of retaking the Central Plains.
-Yu Yi petitioned for the general Huan Xuan to be made commander in Sizhou, Liangzhou, Yongzhou and four commanderies in Jingzhou and have him attack Danshui.
+Yu Yi petitioned for the general Huan Xuan (Note: not to be confused with Huan Wen's youngest son with a similar-sounding name.) to be made commander in Sizhou, Liangzhou, Yongzhou and four commanderies in Jingzhou and have him attack Danshui.
 In preparation, Yu Yi made Huan Wen his Subcommander, recruited new soldiers and assembled the animals and carriages.
 However, this burdened and upset the people living in his provinces.